SimonJMurphy/smurfmeister.github.com/index.markdown

 * Mapping the internal rotation profiles of main-sequence stars;
 * Developing methods for super-Nyquist asteroseismology

-My publications are collected under the [Research](/research) tab on the top-right of the page.
+My publications and a more specific description are collected under the [Research](/research) tab on the top-right of the page.

 Hobbies
 =======